Pacasmayo Classic September 8th-14th

 Getting to Pacasmayo

 The most common method of transportation to Pacasmayo is to fly into Lima, then connect to Trujillo.
-If you do not get the connection to Trujillo, then you can get a 40min taxi ride $15-25 to the bus stations, which provide direct busses to Pacasmayo (8-11hours).
+If you do not get the connection to Trujillo, then you can get a 40min taxi ride $15-25 to the bus stations, which provide direct buses to Pacasmayo (8-11hours).
 If there are no direct buses to Pacasmayo you can get a bus to Trujillo then take another bus or a taxi ride to Pacasmayo.
-Economy class on the busses provide comfortable seating and the best value for money $15-30.
+Economy class on the buses provide comfortable seating and the best value for money $15-30.
 First class seating on the buses are generally worth the upgrade, including lay flat seating.
 Prices are around $50.
 There are large numbers of taxis in Pacasmayo for transport to the hotels.

 The alternative is to fly to Guayaquil Ecuador, then take a taxi across the street to the bus station.
-Take a bus to Machala and then busses to Pacasmayo or Chiclayo and taxi or transfer bus again to Pacasmayo.
+Take a bus to Machala and then buses to Pacasmayo or Chiclayo and taxi or transfer bus again to Pacasmayo.
 This can be cheaper than flying to Lima and not much difference in Journey time, with Lima’s airfares increasing for peak tourist season for Machu Picchu heaviest in July and August.

 The town of Pacasmayo is a typical Peruvian small town with a warm climate and relaxed atmosphere.
-It is pretty cold in the evening so we recommend a hat and hoody.
+It is pretty cold in the evening so we recommend a hat and hoodie.
 There are several hostels and hotels in Pacasmayo, offering very cheap room prices.
 They can be unpredictable as to whether they are open or not!
 Most windsurfers stay at our host, the Hotel El Faro, located right at the beach.
 This is a slightly more expensive option but provides friendly staff a safe location.
 There is kit storage and bar and restaurant facilities and a swimming pool in the hotel compound.
 It is also the closest location to the point.
 For more info visit www.elfaropacasmayo.com.
 Regular meal deals and Internet are also available.

 For a small fee, the hotel also provides video/photos and a boat, for transport back upwind to the point on big days due to the current.
 Be careful though as to be rescued by the boat will cost you around $100!